compscidr/rust-server/README.md

 RUST_RCON_SECURE_WEBSOCKET (DEFAULT: "0" - Set to 1 to enable secure websocket connections to the RCON web interface) RUST_HEARTBEAT (DEFAULT: "0" - Set to 1 to enable the heartbeat service which will forcibly quit the server if it becomes unresponsive to queries)
 ```

-# Logging and rotating logs

-The image now supports log rotation, and all you need to do to enable it is to remove any `-logfile` arguments from your startup arguments.
-Log files will be created under `logs/` with the server identity and the current date and time.
-When the server starts up or restarts, it will move old logs to `logs/archive/`.

-# How to send or receive command to/from the server

-We recently added a small application, called *rcon*, that can both send and receive messages to the server, much like the console on the Windows version, but this happens to use RCON (webrcon).
-To use it, simply run the following on the host: `docker exec rust-server rcon say Hello World`, substituting *rust-server* for your own container name.

-# Rust+ companion app support

-The image sets up `app.port` to `28082` by default, but you can optionally override this with the `RUST_APP_PORT` environment variable.
-If you need to set additional options, such as `app.listenip` or `app.publicip`, you can supply these to `RUST_SERVER_STARTUP_ARGUMENTS` environment variable, but be careful to also include the default values.
-More information on the Rust+ companion app integration can be found [here](https://wiki.facepunch.com/rust/rust-companion-server).

-# Troubleshooting

-  - If the server exits by itself after seemingly starting up fine, make sure the Docker VM has at least 4GB of RAM.
-  - If you can connect to the RCON web UI, but not the game itself, make sure you've exposed port 28015 as UDP, not TCP.

-# Anything else

-If you need help, have questions or bug submissions, feel free to contact me **@Dids** on Twitter, and on the *Rust Server Owners* Slack community.